1947 completes the 41st year of the Garden and Martha Crones 15th year as Curator.

 May ended with cold and frost on 27th.
 By the end of May over 2500 new plants were in the ground.

 The water system for the Garden that Martha had requested was installed into the Upland Garden at the close of the season.
 The connection to the city water supply was made Northeast of the Garden at Xerxes Ave. and Chestnut Street.
 (1) The crew ran out of narrow diameter pipe and the final leg was built with larger diameter pipe, resulting in poor water pressure.
-Prior to this Martha had to bring water from home when needed for any seedlings if there was little rain.
+Prior to this Martha had to bring water from home when needed for any seedlings if there was little rain and the pool in the Garden was dry.
 It would be 1964 before the connection would be extended down to the Woodland Garden.
 (3)

 During the Summer months she added another 3,700 plants.
 Of those the following are new to the Garden and we note which ones survived until the 1951 census.
 Several of these species are questionable as her source is within Minnesota, but these species do not grow here, nor ever been collected here:

-There had always been an open pool of water in the wetland part of the lower Garden.
-In 1947 Martha had two more dug out creating a series of three. (see 1948 for a photo) She writes:
+There had always been an open pool of water at the north end of the wetland part of the lower Garden.
+The pool was created in the first years of the Garden when Eloise Butler constructed a dam across an out-flowing water channel.
+In 1947 Martha had three more dug out further south in the wetland creating a series of three small pools.
+The original Butler pool was quite shady,not allowing sun-loving plants to grow. (see 1948 for a photo) She writes:

 “A new item of interest added to the garden is a series of pools wherein are planted water lilies, pickerel-weed, lotus lily and water crowfoot.
 These pools are situated along the swamp trail where an intimate view of them may be had when in bloom.”(2)